arielbethea/PhishingAnalysis/README.md

 <br />
-  But back in CyberChef, I defanged URL for safety
+  But back in CyberChef, I defanged the URL for safety

   ![image](https://github.com/user-attachments/assets/89f89b72-eccd-41e5-a41e-8ed836a253ea)